mydepsoftware/mydepsoftware.github.io/getting_started.md

         </div><br>
 <details><summary class="tab"><h5 class="menutitle"> Specificities of the "homogeneous" particle model </h5> </summary>

-<p class="retrait"> The "classical model" uses the electrical properties of the particles, $\sigma_p$ and $\varepsilon_p$, for the calculation of the CM factor, Permittivity, Conductivity and Crossover frequencies (see "Graphs" section).
-The radius of the particle is only used for the calculation of $F_{DEP}/\nabla E^2_{RMS}$ and $\Gamma_{ROT}/|E^2| $ and, for the ellipsoid, for depolarization factor and all the calculations.
+<p class="retrait"> The "classical model" uses the electrical properties of the particles, $\sigma_p$ and $\varepsilon_p$, for the calculation of the CM factor, Complex Permittivity, Permittivity, Conductivity and Crossover frequencies (see "Graphs" section).
+The radius of the particle is only used for the calculation of $F_{DEP}/\nabla E^2_{RMS}$ and $\Gamma_{ROT}/|E^2| $ and, for the ellipsoid, for the depolarization factor and all the calculations.</p>

-For small particles, surface charges affect significantly their dielectric response and should be taken into account, as shown by the formula:
+<p class="retrait">For small particles, surface charges affect significantly their dielectric response and should be taken into account, as shown by the formula:

 $$ \sigma_p=\sigma_{p bulk}+\frac{2K_s^i}{r}+\frac{2K_s^d}{r}$$